-I tend to get recipe crazy when apple season starts.
-I want to make jelly, jam, chips and even throw them over chicken.
-I have to say though, apple pie is my all time favorite.
-While I have a kick-ass apple pie recipe, I’m always trying to figure out how I can get my fix with little effort.
-I think I may have found the secret and it’s cran-apple slab pie.
+The start of apple season revives my recipe creativity.
+I make jelly, jam, chips and even throw them over chicken.
+But, apple pie is my all time favorite.
+While I have an awesome apple pie recipe, I’m always trying to figure out how I can get my fix with little effort.
+I think I may have found the secret: cran-apple slab pie.

 Cran-Apple Slab Pie